smlight-dev/slzb-06-manual/docs/guide/configuration/README.md

 ## Configuring with Web-interface
 To configure the operation via the web interface, connect the device to your LAN network and enter the IP address of the device in the browser of your laptop or phone.
 ::: tip
 SLZB-06 adapter supports mDNS.
-If you do not know the adapter's IP address - just go to the address 'slzb-06.local' in your browser (will work if your router supports mDNS)Package contains microUSB-typeC adapter.
+If you do not know the adapter's IP address - just go to the address `slzb-06.local` in your browser (will work if your router supports mDNS)
 :::

 Main parameters of the web interface: